tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

 ## Overall Concept

-The scheduler algorithm is just a transformation function forged into a WASM.
+The scheduler algorithm is just a transformation function of Goals/Budgets into Tasks on a Calendar.
+Technically this function is placed into a WASM to be used by the frontend whenever Goals/Budgets change.

 **The scheduler translates the users goals into scheduled tasks.**

 ### 0) Calendar

-The calendar is the overaching datastructure which contains all scheduled tasks from a start date to an end date.
+The calendar is the overaching datastructure which contains all Hours.

-In general, it helps calculating where Activities are occupied by tasks and results in possibly unplaceable tasks.
+Hours have status Free or Occupied.
+If Occupied, the Hour knows the Activity and Goal that occupied it.

 ### 2) Goal

-A Goal is the most important concept in ZinZen&reg;.

 A Goal is a description of something you want to get done.
 This can be small, like 'walk 4 hours' - or big like 'Protect the oceans from overfishing'.
 Goals come from the frontend/UI and are specified by the user.